sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>freexl</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Library to extract data from within an Excel spreadsheet
+Short desc    : Library to extract data from within an Excel spreadsheet
 URL          : http://www.gaia-gis.it/FreeXL
-Лицензия     : MPLv1.1 or GPLv2+ or LGPLv2+
+License      : MPLv1.1 or GPLv2+ or LGPLv2+
-Описание     : FreeXL is a library to extract valid data
+Descript     : FreeXL is a library to extract valid data
              : from within an Excel spreadsheet (.xls)
              :
              : Design goals: